atomicdata-dev/atomic-data-browser/CONTRIBUTE.md

   - Choose a new version.
 Versions should match `atomic-data-rs`.
   - This updates the `package.json` files, creates a commit, tags it, pushes it to github, and publishes the builds to npm.

-## Understanding lerna, vite, yarn workspaces
+## Understanding vite and yarn workspaces

-This monorepo is orchestrated with lerna and yarn workspaces.
+This monorepo is orchestrated with yarn (v2) workspaces.
-Lerna is only used for publishing and handling versions.
 Yarn workspaces are used to share dependencies.

 Vite hosts the data-browser and targets `.ts` files which enables hot reload / hot module replacement, which is great for developing the data browser and the libraries at the same time.

 ## Iterative builds